Receptors are the elements that convey a signal into the cell.

 Kinase-linked or enzymatic receptors.

-These receptors are also cytoplasmic but have an extra-cellular part that binds to a drug or ligand.
+- These receptors are also cytoplasmic but have an extracellular part that binds to a drug or ligand.

-Their action involves enzymatic activation by phosphorylation.
+- Their action involves enzymatic activation by phosphorylation.

-The response time is a few hours.
+πThe response time of response is a few hours.

-There are four different types of Kinase linked receptors like
+There are four different types of kinase-linked receptors, like

 - Cytokine receptors.

-- Receptors tyrosine kinases
+- Receptor tyrosine kinases

 - Serine/threonine kinases